 The first signing by Current Records and Management was Juno-award winning artists Martha & the Muffins ("Echo Beach") on Current/RCA.
 This was followed by the signing of another groundbreaking and soon to be Juno-award winning band, The Parachute Club ("Rise Up") also on Current/RCA.
 Later signings included Vancouver's Strange Advance ("We Run" Current/EMI), Molly Johnson and Alta Moda ("Julian" Current/Epic) and The Boomtown Rats' Irish guitarist Gerry Cott ("Alphabet Town" Current/Polygram).
 In 2016 selected titles from the Current Records 80's catalogue including "Classic" albums from Strange Advance, Alta Moda, and Gerry Cott have received enhanced releases through a worldwide licensing deal with Bullseye/Conveyor Music and UMG.

-Gerry Young manages 4 Canadian Pop/Rock recording acts, is a member of CARAS, and has been a member of SOCAN since 1982 through Current's publishing division Current Sounds.
+Gerry Young manages four Canadian solo recording artists and groups, is a member of CARAS, and has been a member of SOCAN since 1982 through Current's publishing division Current Sounds.
 In 2011, Gerry's Rock memoir, Pop Goes The Weasel: Rock And Roll Off The Record was published, and is available from

 Film and TV

 Gerry Young has been the Music Supervisor for the hit teen movie "Porky's" directed by Bob Clark, music consultant for "The Shades of Love" TV series, and directed, hosted and produced two ten-part television music documentary series for Bravo! titled Jazzman and Bluesman.
 Both TV series were subsequently sold to B.E.T. in the U.S. as well as a number of other foreign territories.